Mr-Pepe/lintel/docs/index.rst

-pydocstyle's documentation
+pydoclint's documentation
 ==========================

-**pydocstyle** is a static analysis tool for checking compliance with Python docstring conventions.
+**pydoclint** is a static analysis tool for checking compliance with Python docstring conventions.

-**pydocstyle** supports most of
+**pydoclint** supports most of
 `PEP 257 <http://www.python.org/dev/peps/pep-0257/>`_ out of the box, but it should not be considered a reference implementation.

-**pydocstyle** supports Python 3.8 through 3.11.
+**pydoclint** supports Python 3.8 through 3.11.

-Although pydocstyle is tries to be compatible with Python 3.6, it is not tested.
+Although pydoclint is tries to be compatible with Python 3.6, it is not tested.

 .. include:: quickstart.rst